jiho4/daily-dcs-conversion-tool/README.md

 This tool is for personal use, to speed up my end-of-month settlement process.

 It is my first time using Python.
-I made this project to learn and practice the grammar and structure of Python
+I made this project to learn and practice the grammar and structure of Python from the scratch.

+## Process Description
+1. Input: Get the whole daily data of a month as text
+2. Parse: Parse by each line and store the values as properly
+3. Compose: Compose all stored values to formatted text
+4. Output: Print the composed text

 ## Project Organization
     ├─ README.md
+    ├─ setup.py
     ├─ daily-dcs-conversion-tool
-    │ ├─ DailyDcsConversionTool.py  <- Main class
+    │ ├─ __main__.py  <- Main class
-    │ ├─ Input.py                   <- Get the whole input text as a list of lines │ ├─ Parse.py                   <- Parse each lines and store the values
+    │ ├─ input.py                   <- Get the whole input text as a list of lines │ ├─ parse.py                   <- Parse each lines and store the values
-    │ ├─ Compose.py                 <- Compose all stored values to formatted text
+    │ ├─ compose.py                 <- Compose all stored values to formatted text
-    │ ├─ Output.py                  <- Print the composed text
+    │ ├─ output.py                  <- Print the composed text
+    │ ├─ data.py                    <- Store data variables
-    │ ├─ Key.py                     <- Model class for storing keywords
+    │ ├─ key.py                     <- Store constant keywords tuple
     │ └─ resources
     │   └─ config.yml
     └─ tests                        <- TBU